-- 1) No longer consider draft EOTC Maps A through D; - 2) Deem draft EOTC Maps E through G as Board Drawn and bring them forward to the ARC on November 3rd for review and consideration for the purpose of providing recommendations to the Board of Supervisors for a November 9th public hearing; - 3) Direct the EOTC to apply CVAP data to the draft maps submitted by the Inland Empire Redistricting Hub, Debbie Walsh, and Jerry Sincich and bring them forward to the ARC on November 3rd for review and consideration for the purpose of providing recommendations to the Board of Supervisors for the November 9th public hearing; - 4) Draft an additional map (EOTC H) to include Temecula, Murrieta, Wildomar, Lake Elsinore, Temescal Valley, Wine Country, and French Valley into one District for consideration by the ARC:
+- 1. No longer consider draft EOTC Maps A through D; - 2.
+Deem draft EOTC Maps E through G as Board Drawn and bring them forward to the ARC on November 3rd for review and consideration for the purpose of providing recommendations to the Board of Supervisors for a November 9th public hearing; - 3.
+Direct the EOTC to apply CVAP data to the draft maps submitted by the Inland Empire Redistricting Hub, Debbie Walsh, and Jerry Sincich and bring them forward to the ARC on November 3rd for review and consideration for the purpose of providing recommendations to the Board of Supervisors for the November 9th public hearing; - 4.
+Draft an additional map (EOTC H) to include Temecula, Murrieta, Wildomar, Lake Elsinore, Temescal Valley, Wine Country, and French Valley into one District for consideration by the ARC; - 5.
+Request that any draft maps from the public or EOTC be submitted to the EOTC by 5pm on November 1st;

-- 5) Request that any draft maps from the public or EOTC be submitted to the EOTC by 5pm on November 1st: - 6) Direct the EOTC to hire an external consultant to conduct an assessment of racially polarized voting in the county as an additional measure to assist in determining compliance with Section 2 of the Voting Rights Act; and - 7) Schedule a 5th public hearing for the November 16th Board of Supervisors meeting.
+- 6. Direct the EOTC to hire an external consultant to conduct an assessment of racially polarized voting in the county as an additional measure to assist in determining compliance with Section 2 of the Voting Rights Act; and - 7.
+Schedule a 5th public hearing for the November 16th Board of Supervisors meeting.

-Since the October 19th public hearing, the EOTC drafted additional maps, draft EOTC Maps H, I, and J. Additionally, a slight boundary revision was made to draft EOTC Map G that places the community of El Cariso in District 2.
-The revision does not substantially impact the population numbers for draft EOTC Map G.
+After the October 19th public hearing, the EOTC drafted additional maps, draft EOTC Maps H, I, and J. Additionally, slight boundary revisions were made to draft EOTC Maps F and G. The revisions did not substantially impact the population numbers for those draft maps.